show-karma/karma-gap-sdk/readme.md

 })
 ```

-2. With an external api support
+2. **With External API Support:**
-   In this case, you are using an external api such your indexer to provide a sposored transaction url that will communicate with gelato and the api key will not be visible.
-In this case, you will need to fill only `gelatoOpts.sponsorUrl`.
+   In this scenario, you're using an external API, such as your indexer, to provide a sponsored transaction URL that communicates with Gelato.
+Here, the API key will not be visible.
+To use this method, simply provide the `gelatoOpts.sponsorUrl`.

 ```ts
 GAP.createClient({